nmadapan/zero_shot_gesture_dataset/README.md

 |      8     |Tempo         | G8_K_Tempo        |

 ### CGD 2013 Dataset
 [CGD 2013](http://gesture.chalearn.org/2013-multi-modal-challenge/data-2013-challenge) aka italian gesture dataset has 20 italian gesture categories.
 This dataset consists of both the RGB-D videos and the 3D skeletal data.
 There are approximately 400 examples for each class.
 In our database, two gestures related to the leg motion are eliminated.
-The eliminated gestures include: *ok* and *messidaccordo*.
-The original dataset has the class names in italics (refer the column, '**Name**').
+The eliminated gestures include: *ok* and *messidaccordo* as their description vectors are similar to that of other classes.
+The original dataset has the class names in italian (refer the column, '**Name**').
 However, they are translated to English and the labels are consutructed as given in column, '**Label**'.
 Rest of the 18 gesture categories are considered.

 | Gesture ID | Name | Label || Gesture ID | Name | Label |